sonifloyd/Array-program/README.md

     }
 }
 Should the JVM call new JavaClass(int)?
 What should it pass for x?
 If not, should the JVM instantiate JavaClass without running any constructor method? because that will special-case your entire class – sometimes you have an instance that hasn’t been initialized, and you have to check for it in every method that could be called.
 There are just too many edge cases and ambiguities for it to make sense for the JVM to have to instantiate a class before the entry point is called.
 That’s why main is static.
+This is neccesary because main() is called by the JVM before any objects are made.
+Since it is static it can be directly invoked via the class.
+Similarly, we use static sometime for user defined methods so that we need not to make objects. void indicates that the main() method being declared does not return a value.
 # A blank final variable in Java is a final variable that is not initialized during declaration.
 Below is a simple example of blank final.

     // A simple blank final example